transparency-dev/trillian-tessera/README.md

 ### Freezing a Log

-Freezing a log prevents new writes to the log, but still allow read access.
+Freezing a log prevents new writes to the log, but still allows read access.
-We recommend that the operators allows any pending [sequenced](#sequencing) entries to be [integrated](#integration), and any integrated entries to be [published](#publishing) via a checkpoint.
+We recommend that operators allow all pending [sequenced](#sequencing) entries to be [integrated](#integration), and all integrated entries to be [published](#publishing) via a Checkpoint before proceeding.
 Once all pending entries are published, the log is now _quiescent_, as described in [Lifecycle Design: Quiescent](https://github.com/transparency-dev/trillian-tessera/blob/main/docs/design/lifecycle.md#quiescent).

 To ensure all pending entries are published, keep an instance object for the current lifecycle state in a running process, but disable writes to this at the personality level.